Non-stop decay: Non-stop decay

-Liberation of the Ribosome
+Liberation of the ribosome

 In bacteria, trans-translation, a highly conserved mechanism, acts as a direct counter to the accumulation of non-stop RNA, inducing decay and liberating the misregulated ribosome.
 Originally discovered in Escherichia coli, the process of trans-translation is made possible by the interactions between transfer-messenger RNA (tmRNA) and the cofactor protein SmpB, which allows for the stable binding of the tmRNA to the stalled ribosome.
 The current tmRNA model states that tmRNA and SmpB interact together in order to mimic tRNA.
 The SmpB protein recognizes the point of stalling, and directs the tmRNA to bind to the ribosomal A site.
 Once bound, SmpB engages in a transpeptidation reaction with the improperly functioning polypeptide chain through the donation of charged alanine.
 Through this process, the stalled and defective mRNA sequence is replaced with the SmpB RNA sequence, which encodes for the addition of an 11 amino acid tag on the C-terminus of the mRNA, which promotes degradation.
 The modified portion of RNA, along with the amino acid tag, are translated, and demonstrate incomplete characteristics, alerting and allowing for intracellular proteases to remove these harmful protein fragments, causing stalled ribosomes on damaged mRNA to resume function.

-mRNA Degradation
+mRNA degradation

-Many enzymes and proteins play role in degrading mRNA.
+Many enzymes and proteins play a role in degrading mRNA.
 For example, in Escherichia coli there are three enzymes: RNase II, PNPase, and RNase R. RNase R is a 3’-5’ exoribonuclease that is recruited to degrade a defective mRNA.
 RNase R has two structural domains, an N-terminal putative helix-turn-helix (HTH) and a C-terminal lysine(K-rich) domain.
 These two domains are unique to RNase R, and are attributed as being the determining factors for the selectivity and specificity of the protein.
 Evidence has been shown that the K-rich domain is involved in the degradation of non-stop mRNA.
 These domains are not present in other RNases.
 Both RNase II and RNase R are members of RNR family, and they share a noteworthy similarity in primary sequence and domain architecture.
 However, RNase R has the ability to efficiently degrade mRNA, while RNase II has less efficiency in the degrading process.
 Nevertheless, the specific mechanics of degrading mRNA via RNase R has remained a mystery.